 - Solve the pains and problems associated with large breasts.

-What does breast reduction surgery involve?After your free initial consultation, your consultant will make you aware of what to expect and what to bring along to the clinic on the day of your operation.
+What does breast reduction surgery involve?After your initial consultation, your consultant will make you aware of what to expect and what to bring along to the clinic on the day of your operation.
 On that day, you will meet your aesthetic surgeon team.
 The breast reduction procedure begins once the general anaesthetic is applied, so you will be asleep during the entire operation.
 Then your Breast surgeon will:

 - Move your nipples and areola into the new, desired position -- while the nipple is still attached to its blood supply.